jagdishtripathy/TinyAI/README.md

 - Modify `mydata.csv` to reflect your role/profile
 - Extend `log_patterns.csv` with new use cases
 - Integrate with alert sources for real-time interaction
+- After some modification you can use it for realtime log analysis.

 ---